case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 - **Your DSL may depend on other DSLs.** For example, a Gradle DSL can depend on the Java DSL.
 Or a Jest DSL can depend on the TypeScript DSL.

+## Naming

+There are some repeated types through the layers.
+Generally:

+1. Types in the core layer are prefixed with Case, eg `CaseConfigurationError` and `CaseConfig`.
+2. Types in the boundary are prefixed with `Boundary`, eg `BoundaryResult` and `BoundaryCaseConfig`.
+3. Types in the DSLs are prefixed with `ContractCase`, eg `ContractCaseConfigurationError` and `ContractCaseConfig`.
+Please follow this naming convention in your DSL.

 ## Steps

 1. Create a `ContractCaseConfig` type that appears idiomatic in your language.